bneijt/boxchannel/README.md

 stage.py
 --------
-TODO: collect all request we made (empty files in staging area) and try to fill them with data.
-As soon as we have a full file, collect the staged block and dump them.
+Collect all responses which match with a request we did earlier (empty files in staging area) and try to fill them with data.
+As soon as we have a full file, collect the staged block and dump them in a single file in the `~/Downloads` directory

 TODO list
 =========